IMPORTANT TRAVEL INFO

 Rwanda 1

-(2 Consecutive Blank Visa Pages: South Africa requires travelers to have 2 consecutive completely blank visa pages in their passports upon every arrival in South Africa.
+South Africa 2 (2 Consecutive blank Visa Pages: South Africa requires travelers to have 2 consecutive completely blank visa pages in their passports upon every arrival in South Africa.
 YOU WILL BE DENIED ENTRY if you do not have 2 consecutive blank visa pages in your passport.
 This does not include the endorsement pages.

 Tanzania 2